Prominent Hoosier philanthropist and IU benefactor Gene Glick dies at age 92

 He was a supporter of many Jewish causes and was a member of the Indianapolis Hebrew Congregation.
 He is survived by four daughters.

 Memorials may be directed to the Eugene and Marilyn Glick Eye Institute.
-Checks may made payable to IU Foundation, Account 32MOPH045, and mailed to IU Foundation, P.O.
-Box 660245, Indianapolis, IN 46266-0245.
+Checks may made payable to IU Foundation, Account 32MOPH045, and mailed to IU School of Medicine c/o IU Foundation, P.O.
+Box 6460, Indianapolis, IN 46206-6460.